EXCLUSIVE: Interview with Alfred Enoch at Collectormania

 TC: Everybody was just like one big happy family.
 We were all making friends and stuff, as if we’d known each other for years.

 TC: It was just so good.
 We were even running around the hotel, sticking sticky notes on everybody’s doors and stuff to do with Harry Potter.
 Other guests must have [thought], “What is wrong with these people?”

 AE: “What happened?”

 AE: But yeah, so I do very much enjoy it.

 TC: Cool.
-So I know that recently you were in Sherlock and obviously you’ve been on stage as well with Tom Hiddleston.
-So I was just wondering, how were those experiences different from working on film?
+So I know that recently you were in Sherlock, and obviously, you’ve been onstage as well with Tom Hiddleston.
+So I was just wondering, how were those experiences different from working [in] film?

 TC: Just welcoming.

 AE: Yeah.
 And it sort of makes you feel fantastically comfortable.
 But it was interesting coming at something from that different perspective.
 It’s a testament to everybody on Sherlock that it was such a pleasure to work on.
 Potentially, that’s something where everybody knows each other and you’re just the guy who’s only in for a couple of days, that it could be a bit awkward.
 Whereas Coriolanus, as I said, it’s a different thing.
 You’ll rock up on the first day of rehearsals and get to know each other.
 And that’s technically different than working onstage, but yeah, I love working onstage.
 It’s a real pleasure.
 And I had some lovely people.
 One of them is here today, and again, the chance to catch up with people is always a nice thing about doing these things.
 But when I heard that he was going to be here today, Peter De Jersey… fantastic in Coriolanus.
 He’s a fantastic actor.
 And just the most lovely man.
 So I think, “This is great!”
 It’s nice to be able to catch up with people.

 TC: So going back to television as well, I know that you’re going to be appearing in an upcoming television series called How to Get Away with Murder.